-- Pack properly: Make sure you pack your belongings properly to avoid damage during transport.
-Use sturdy boxes and be sure to protect fragile items with appropriate packing materials.
+- Pack properly: Be sure to pack your belongings properly to avoid damage during transport in or out of the country. outside the national territory.
+Use sturdy boxes and be sure to protect fragile items with suitable packaging materials.

 - Make sure the moving truck is safe: Before hiring a moving company, make sure their trucks are in good condition and have adequate safety systems.

 - Label your boxes: Label each box with its contents and an indication of whether it is fragile or heavy.
-This will help the movers to handle your boxes with care.
+This will help the carton handlers to removal of Madrid or any part of the national territory to handle your boxes with care.

 - Make an inventory: Create a detailed list of all your items and mark boxes containing valuable or fragile items.
-This will allow you to keep track of your belongings and check if anything has been lost or damaged during the move.
+This will allow you to make a tracking your belongings and check if anything has been lost or damaged during the move.